610km

 Tømmerrenna

-Tømmerrenna is a historic timber flume built to transport logs through rough terrain, once essential to Norway’s forestry economy.
-It carried timber through valleys that were otherwise impassable, linking remote forests to rivers and sawmills.
-Today it’s maintained as a walking path, and when it’s quiet, confident riders can carefully cycle short sections as a detour.
-It’s a subtle but powerful reminder that these forests were working landscapes long before they became places of recreation.
+Tømmerrenna is a historic timber flume built to move logs through terrain that was otherwise difficult to access and once played an important role in Norway’s forestry industry.
+Today it survives as a walking path and, when quiet, confident riders can carefully cycle short sections as a detour (close to the main route).
+It’s a reminder that these forests were once places of hard work long before they became places for recreation.

 Discover more